orientechnologies/orientdb-labs/Studio-Server-Management.md

 ![Connections](images/studio-server-management-connections.png)

 ## Metrics
-This panel shows all the metric in 4 different tabs:
+This panel shows all the metric in 4 different tabs.
+To know more about metrics you can view the [Profiler](https://github.com/orientechnologies/orientdb-docs/blob/master/Profiler.md) page on the [OrientDB Manual](http://orientdb.com/docs/last/index.html).
 - `Chronos`,

 ![Metrics-Chronos](images/studio-server-management-metrics-chronos.png)